Vitchiana/Vitchiana/README.md

 - 👋 Hi, I’m @Vitchii
 - 👀 I’m interested in UI/UX design, Frontend and Backend Programming and Web 3 Development
-- 🌱 I’m currently learning HTML, CSS, Python, JavaScript and C programming Language
+- 🌱 I’m currently learning JavaScript and C programming Language
 - 💞️ I’m looking to collaborate on any frontend project that would help in improving my skills
 - 📫 You can reach me via mail: vitchiiana@gmail.com